Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Design and ethical recommendations

 The robot's form, i.e. its appearance and embodiment, should be of a similar level of sophistication to its functionality.
 In Study 1 (Section \ref{sec:study1}), participants had conflicting opinions on whether they would prefer a humanoid or an abstract robot (see Section \ref{sec:divergence_form}).
 However, participants noted that they would expect the robot's appearance to match its level of communication (i.e. they wouldn't expect a robotic dog to speak, but they would expect conversation abilities from a humanoid robot such as Pepper).
 As such, we utilised the humanoid robot Pepper in the Positive Psychology exercises (Study 2, Section \ref{sec:study2}) and in the demonstration of Positive Psychology in Study 3 (Section \ref{sec:study3}).
 Pepper received mainly positive feedback in Study 2, whereas robot form was not discussed in Study 3.
 Previous works also provide evidence of the relation between the robot's form and user expectations.
 For example, \citet{haring2018ffab} claimed that when interacting with robots people are biased by visual perception, and they attribute a degree of functionalities to the robot, taking a cognitive shortcut.
 They showed how this bias can affect the design of a robot and discuss the implications for HRI.
 Also, \citet{goetz2003matching} showed that a match between the appearance of the robot and its functionality can improve the collaboration during a human-robot task.
 In \cite{hosseini2017love}, the authors conducted a survey with 56 participants who were asked to assess seven different robotics platforms.
 Their results showed that participants scored the humanoid robots as most useful.

-If designers want to convey conversational capabilities for a robotic well-being coach, we recommend that humanoid robots are chosen.
+If designers want to convey conversational capabilities for a robotic well-being coach, we recommend that robots with a more humanoid appearance are chosen.
 In the case of Mindfulness and Positive Psychology, if these exercises are not administered in a conversational format, abstract or even animal-like robots may be applicable.